cscwcu/workshops/success-in-computer-science/extra_curricular_activities.md

 [Home](README.md)

-Extra curricular activities are a great way to get involved with the Computer Science program at WCU.
+Extra curricular activities are a great way to get involved with the Computer Science program at WCU, as well as the larger campus community.
 They can help you meet new people, learn new things, and even help you get a job.
 You could join a club, participate in a programming competition, or even work on a project with a professor.
 Here are some of the extra curricular activities that we recommend:

 ## 6.1 Student Organizations